Tseng Wen-ting

-Tseng Wen-ting (曾文鼎 (Zēng Wéndǐng, Ts'eng Wen-ting); born July 6, 1984 in Tamsui, Taiwan) is a Taiwanese basketball player.
-He currently plays for the New Taipei CTBC DEA of the T1 League.
+Tseng Wen-ting (曾文鼎 (Zēng Wéndǐng, Ts'eng Wen-ting); born July 6, 1984, in Tamsui, Taiwan) is a Taiwanese basketball player.
+He currently plays for the New Taipei CTBC DEA of the Taiwan Professional Basketball League (TPBL).

 As one of the rare mobile players taller than 2 metres in Taiwan, Tseng has also served as starting centre for the Chinese Taipei national basketball team since his national team debut at the FIBA Asia Championship 2001.
 At the FIBA Asia Championship 2009, Tseng helped Chinese Taipei to a fifth-place finish while averaging 10.4 points and 4.7 rebounds per game.
 The fifth-place finish was Chinese Taipei's best finish in the tournament since the turn of the century.

-On September 30, 2022, Tseng has signed with New Taipei CTBC DEA of the T1 League for three years.
+On September 30, 2022, Tseng has signed with New Taipei CTBC DEA of the T1 League on a 3-year contract.

+On August 25, 2025, Tseng re-signed with New Taipei CTBC DEA of the Taiwan Professional Basketball League (TPBL).